mark-j-chilvers/mesh-cross-domain/README.md

       action: ALLOW
 EOF
 ```
-First we must create an ALLOW policy for the IG
+Next we must create an ALLOW policy for the IG

-In this example we'll allow any service from the source mesh to reach the IG.
+In this example we'll allow any service identity from the source mesh to reach the IG.

 However - this can be as specific as you desire (i.e. could be a list of namespaces - ns - or services - sa)
 ```